 Probably the strongest type you can find today.
 They're a bit heavier than any rim brake because you need a rotor in addition to the caliper.
 But they don't eat rims, can survive higher temperatures and collect less dirt.
 Brake pads come in two flavours: organic and sintered.
 The former are cheaper and grind the disks less, but can lose all braking power when overheated.
 The latter should withstand higher temperatures (better choice for mountains).
 Principles of operation also come in pair: mechanic (cable-operated) and hydraulic.
 The former are easier to install or repair by a hobby mechanic, the latter work perfectly smooth regardless of the tube length.
 I can't compare reliability of the two because I have never tried hydraulics.

 Adjusting the pads is a precision work - the travel is small, they are just a millimetre or so from the disk when not engaged.
-But it's not a problem as long as you have the right combination of bosses, adapters and brake bodies.
+But it's not a problem as long as you have the right combination of bosses, adapters and calipers.

-Regarding the lifetime, I haven't yet worn my first set of pads after four years and 10000 km of start-stop city traffic.
+Regarding the lifetime, I haven't yet worn my first set of pads after five years and 13000 km of start-stop city traffic on my folder.
 We'll see later.

 Effectivity of these is somewhere between rims and disks.
 They are usually quite heavy, but weatherproof, maintenance-free and the most durable of all.
 Their disadvantage is overheating and fading on long descents (the same as disks).